-Recently I got my hands on a book called “Shepherd the Flock of God.”
-This is a top-secret manual for Jehovah’s Witness elders, not to be shared with anyone else even in the congregation.
+Some time ago, I got my hands on a book called “Shepherd the Flock of God.”
+This is a top-secret manual for Jehovah’s Witness elders, not to be shared with anyone else, even those in the congregation.

-Whatever their reasoning for keeping this book a secret, there are some bothersome instructions on how to handle counseling a married person who may have committed adultery.
-These instructions yet again show the misogynistic attitude of Jehovah’s Witnesses, putting wives in the position of children being raised and trained by their husbands, and husbands in the positions of adults who deserve respect.
+Whatever their reasons for keeping this book a secret, there are some bothersome instructions on how to handle counseling a married person who may have committed adultery.
+These instructions, yet again, show the misogynistic attitude of Jehovah’s Witnesses, putting wives in the position of children being raised and trained by their husbands, and husbands in the positions of adults who deserve respect.
 They even go so far so as to instruct elders to keep the secrets of cheating men.

 Consider the following, from pages 84-85, about how to arrange for meetings with elders in these cases: